jameshughes89/cs102/src/site/topic25.rst

 * What *in order* means however will depend on what is being sorted
 * For example
     * Numbers come with an intrinsic ordering
+        * Java uses the `Natural Order <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html>`
+        * *"This ordering is referred to as the class's natural ordering, and the class's compareTo method is referred to as its natural comparison method."*
     * Strings could be ordered alphabetically
         * Perhaps by length?
     * Sort people based on height